CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Overview of

-\system is built upon FixMatch~\cite{sohn2020fixmatch}, which is originally developed for the computer vision domain, where augmentations such as rotation, translation, and color distortion are semantically meaningful.
-In contrast, malware classification operates on a semantically rich, high-dimensional tabular feature space.
-These features are typically derived from static analysis of binaries (e.g., header metadata, byte sequences, and API call usage), and are subject to strong semantic constraints~\cite{continual-learning-malware}.
-Consequently, image-based augmentations are not applicable in this domain and often fail to produce valid perturbations.
-In the case of Android malware, features are commonly represented as static binary vectors, where each dimension indicates the presence or absence of specific behavioral attributes, permissions, or API calls~\cite{arp2014drebin}.
-These binary vectors encode meaningful structural and behavioral properties of malware samples.
+\system is built on FixMatch~\cite{sohn2020fixmatch}, which is originally developed for the computer vision tasks where augmentations such as rotation and color distortion preserve semantic meaning.
+Malware detection, however, operates over structured feature representations with strict semantic constraints~\cite{continual-learning-malware}.
+In the case of Android malware detection, features are commonly represented as binary vectors derived from static analysis, where each dimension indicates the presence or absence of specific behavioral attributes, permissions, or API calls~\cite{arp2014drebin}.
+These features encode meaningful structural and behavioral properties of malware samples, making image-based augmentations inappropriate in this domain.
+As a result, effective SSL in this domain requires features perturbations that respect the underlying semantics of malware samples.

-To address this challenge, we propose two augmentation strategies (shown in Algorithm~\ref{algo:ssl} line: 6-7) tailored for static binary feature vectors---\textit{Bernoulli bit flip} and \textit{Bernoulli feature mask} (see Figure~\ref{fig:bernoulli_augmentations}).
-Since there is no deterministic pattern of distribution shifts caused by concept drift in Android malware~\cite{pendlebury2019tesseract}, we adopt a randomized approach to simulate such drift directly in the feature space through these augmentations.
-These strategies play a role analogous to data transformations in FixMatch by enabling consistency regularization within the feature space.
-As a result, the model learns feature representations that remain stable under semantically valid perturbations.
-MORSE~\cite{wu2023grim} also employs FixMatch, but with a different goal, detecting malware in noisy or incorrectly labeled datasets to improve noise tolerance, without addressing concept drift.
-Their augmentation method introduces noise by replacing feature values across different samples, where a subset of features is selected according to a Bernoulli distribution.
+To address this challenge, we propose two augmentation strategies tailored for static binary feature vectors—\textit{Bernoulli bit flip} and \textit{Bernoulli feature mask}, as shown in Algorithm~\ref{algo:ssl} lines 6–7 and Figure~\ref{fig:bernoulli_augmentations}.
+These augmentations are designed to model feature-level variation induced by concept drift.
+In Android malware, concept drift often manifests as changes in attack strategies rather than objectives.
+For example, an early variant may abuse SMS permissions to exfiltrate sensitive data via text messages, while a later variant achieves the same objective by encrypted HTTPS requests, activating different static features.
+Since such drifts do not follow a deterministic pattern~\cite{tesseract}, we adopt a randomized perturbation strategy to inject controlled noise into the feature space.

+In particular, we use Bernoulli distribution to perturb features since it enables controlled but probabilistic perturbation.
+Lower probabilities result in mild perturbations that preserve most features, while high probabilities induce stronger variation.
+This design enables consistency-based regularization within the feature space, encouraging the classifier to rely on features that remain predictive under variation and supporting adaptation to evolving malware behavior.